Each Breath Be Blessed, Every Hour Be Stilled

-Not a question he had expected, though it obliquely approached some of the curiosities the girl must have.
-"They're dead," he said easily, without drama or reprimand.
+Not a question he had expected, though it obliquely approached some of the curiosities the girl must have had.
+"They're dead," he said easily, without reprimand.
 "And this is my real age, remember?
 I was younger before so I could go to Hogwarts."

 "It's a special skill.
-Not many people can do it, but the group I work for taught me how."
+Not many people can do it, but I was taught how."

 "Oh."
 A short pause, then a deep breath.
 "I don't think you're a wizard."

 He was surprised to see her being so straightforward, but it was a good sign.
-He had never wanted to be feared by her, and if she could put questions to him directly then it was hopefully an indication that she had found a better basis of comfort at Grimmauld Place and with him.
+He had never wanted to be feared by her, and if she could put questions to him directly then it might be an indication that she had found a better basis of comfort at Grimmauld Place.
 He left the window to sit next to her on the couch, where she was looking shocked by her own audacity.
 She flinched when he met her gaze.

 "I'm not.
 I'm a Kharadjai.
 We're like… a different kind of Muggle," he tried to explain.
 "We don't have magic, but we can do other things.
-And we like technology."
+And we have technology."

 "But they didn't train you in America," Kylie ventured.

 "No. I've been to America, but I'm not from anywhere you've ever heard of.
 It's very far from here, in a sense."